Kitgum District

 Aruu falls located along Gulu Kitgum highway, in Pader district, northern Uganda.

 Building hut in Kitgum IDP camp, Uganda.

 Kitgum District is a district in Northern Uganda.
 It is named after its major town of Kitgum, where the district headquarters is located.
-It has suffered much fatalities and social disruption resulting from the 20-year civil war in the region during the late 20th century.
-The government moved tens of thousands of residents to internally displaced persons camps for their protection, where they were subject to raids by the rebels and also harsh conditions, including disease.
+The district is part of the Acholi sub-region.

 Location

 Kitgum District is bordered by South Sudan to the north, Kaabong District to the east, Kotido District to the southeast, Agago District to the south, Pader District to the southwest and Lamwo District to the northwest.
 Kitgum, the largest town in the district, lies 108 km northeast of Gulu, the largest city in the sub-region.
 It lies approximately 460 km north of Uganda's capital, Kampala.

 Overview

 The district is composed of one county: Chua County.
 In 2010, Lamwo County was separated from Kitgum District to form Lamwo District.
 Kitgum District is a constituent part of Acholiland, home to an estimated 1.1 million Acholi, according to the 2002 national census.